mobidata-bw/ipl-proxy/README.md

 pip install -r requirements.txt
 ```

+### Docker

+You can use Docker to start the MobiData BW Modification Proxy, too.
+There is a `Makefile` which helps with default
+commands.
+Setting everything up and starting the container in foreground is the default target, so for a start just
+use the command `make`.

+The docker container should not run as root.
+In order to have a proper user mapping, docker compose expects UID and GID
+by env variable.
+The Makefile automatically sets this by putting the environment in your local `.env` file.

 ## How to use

 With virtual environments, you can start `mitmproxy` with our converters like this: